kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 indiscriminately.
 There are also many ways that users use to prevent the eviction;
 PodDisruptionBudgets, validating admission webhooks, or just plain HA.
 Users who want to protect their applications in today's clusters should already be aware that they should be able to handle sudden evictions.
-Therefore, it should be okay for the eviction request controller to evict these pods.
+Therefore, it should be okay for the imperative eviction responder controller to evict these pods.

 To mitigate the sudden eviction problem, users should use PodDisruptionBudgets or HA.